syslua/syslua/docs/architecture/00-overview.md

 1. **Standard Lua Idioms**: Plain tables, functions, `require()`.
 No magic, no DSL, no hidden behavior.
 2. **Reproducibility**: Same config + same inputs = same environment, regardless of platform
-3. **Derivations & Activations**: The two atomic building blocks upon which all user-facing APIs are built
+3. **Builds & Binds**: The two atomic building blocks upon which all user-facing APIs are built
 4. **Immutability**: Store objects are immutable and content-addressed
 5. **Declarative**: The Lua config file is the single source of truth
 6. **Simplicity**: Prebuilt binaries when available, human-readable store layout
 7. **Cross-platform**: First-class support for Linux, macOS, and Windows
+8. **Small backend surface area**: Rust only handles Lua parsing, builds, binds, the store, and snapshots
+9. **Composability**: Builds can be built from other builds; binds can reference multiple builds

 ## Standard Lua Idioms